Blog Total Locker Service

 Mistake 5: Poor bench planning

-Benches added late often block movement and reduce usability.
+Benches added without enough thought can block movement and reduce access to lockers.

 Mistake 6: Poor wet/dry separation